🎉 A recap of our progress in 2024, 10 months into founder mode →

 As with any funding round, you want to look at what’s best for you.
 A $3 million valuation might be high for one idea or company, and terrible for another.
 Or you might want to err on the side of less dilution and raise less money, but people still call it a seed round.
 Focus on the terms that are right for you before you start worrying about what to call your funding round.

 And if you’re looking for a financial partner on your startup journey — choose Brex.
-Our business credit card offers benefits like no personal guarantee, 10-20x higher limits, and amazing rewards.
+Our corporate credit card offers benefits like no personal guarantee, 10-20x higher limits, and amazing rewards.
 And paired with our startup business account, you can grow and manage your cash seamlessly at every stage of growth.